jriganati/GettingAndCleaningData_CourseProject/README.md

 ### Analysis Script
 The data were analyzed with R version 3.3.0 (2016-05-03).
-The R script created to perform the analysis is called *run_analysis.R* .
+The R script created to perform the analysis is called *run_analysis.R*.
+This file can be run in R as long as the *UCI HAR Dataset* directory and its files are contained in the working directory.

 The final result of the analysis is a dataframe called *meanValues*, which was output to the *meanValues.txt* file.